EnricoZorzetto/hmev2020si/README.md

              ez23/hmev2020si/output/output_data/" ~/Projects/hmev2020si/output/output_data/'

-Note: When pushing the source code of the _hmevr_ library to remote, do not push the _src_ folder from local machine.
-If Stan code was modified, remove the remote src folder before rebuilding.

-9) Once in the local machine, the output data can be used to produce the figures by running the following scripts:\
+10) Once in the local machine, the output data can be used to produce the figures by running the following scripts:\
   + $ _ploty_stats_results.R_ (for the data analysis)\
   + $ _ploty_synth_results.R_ (for the simulation study)\